longtownhistory/longtownhistory.github.io/_oralhistories/kristen.md

 Participant: Those books were in there.
 [more trying to figure out what something is]
 Participant: That’s the one where they bought the house of Sheridan.
-Kennedy Johnson: So that’s a deed?
+Kennedi Johnson: So that’s a deed?
 What house is that?
 Participant: Well that’s, as I said, the one [????].
-Kennedy Johnson: Oh, wow.
+Kennedi Johnson: Oh, wow.
 Participant: They didn’t have that?
 Kristen: No, I don’t think they got that.
 They probably would want it, yeah.
 Participant: That’s what I was basing it on.
-Kennedy Johnson: Oh yeah?
+Kennedi Johnson: Oh yeah?
-Participant: See where they sold it to, my grandfather… Kennedy Johnson: Wow, in 1895.
+Participant: See where they sold it to, my grandfather… Kennedi Johnson: Wow, in 1895.
 Participant: That’s where I got that date.
-Kennedy Johnson: Okay, wow.
+Kennedi Johnson: Okay, wow.
 Kristen: You said, when you were talking with them to you said your mom… what did your mom make?
 Was known for her preserves or something?
 Participant: Oh, her strawberry preserves.
-Kennedy Johnson: Oh, yum!
+Kennedi Johnson: Oh, yum!
 Kristen: She was, like, famous…
 Participant: We had a strawberry patch, we had the best strawberries in town!
-Kennedy Johnson: Did you ever make some?
+Kennedi Johnson: Did you ever make some?
 Strawberry preserves?
 Participant: Mhm, I did.
-Kennedy Johnson: What did you guys do on the farm?
+Kennedi Johnson: What did you guys do on the farm?
 You said that you milked cows, right?
 Participant: Milked cows, [???] pigs, [??] pigs, drove ‘em to the patch, everything.
-Kennedy Johnson: Did you like working on the farm?
+Kennedi Johnson: Did you like working on the farm?
 Participant: I didn’t know any better, I was a little girl.
 I was the oldest, so I ended up being my mama and my daddy’s helper.
 That’s all I can remember, ‘cuz I was the oldest, and… The two boys that were born after I was born died.
 So, there’s five years difference between my older brother, and eight years difference between my youngest one.
 I was the oldest child.
-Kennedy Johnson: What do you think ‘freedom’ meant to your parents, your grandparents, your ancestors, or your family in general?
+Kennedi Johnson: What do you think ‘freedom’ meant to your parents, your grandparents, your ancestors, or your family in general?
 Participant: Freedom?
 Yeah they [were or weren’t]1 free, they just worked all the time trying to make enough to keep from losing the farm!
-Kennedy Johnson: Yeah.
+Kennedi Johnson: Yeah.
 Participant: At that time… because they didn’t get paid anything. [????] on the farm.
 My mother would [???????????], you know, if you weren’t lazy, and did your work, you’d never be hungry.
 Or dirty.
 And she was right.
 It took all of our time to just, grow our food, eat our food, can our food.
-Kennedy Johnson: So that stuck with you?
+Kennedi Johnson: So that stuck with you?
 1 I can’t tell which she says
 Participant: [????] is what I did when I was a little girl.
 I didn’t have time for anything but work, and then garden work, pulling weeds, planting potatoes, you know.
 Cutting lettuce and whatever.
 I had all those things I could do.
-Kennedy Johnson: Well what does freedom mean to you, I guess?
+Kennedi Johnson: Well what does freedom mean to you, I guess?
 Participant: Freedom mean to me?
 Freedom.
 What kind of freedom?
-Kennedy Johnson: However you want to take it.
+Kennedi Johnson: However you want to take it.
 I guess it’s an open question.
 Participant: That’s an open question for freedom!
 I never thought much about that freedom.
 Kristen: You never thought about it?
 Participant: Freedom [????????????].
 I didn’t even feel free on the farm, I had so much to do.